An image of a microphone in focus with a crowd of seated people blurred in the background

 Speak up and listen in – Kirsty Taylor hosts a special open mic night for Bradford 2025

-Say It As It Is is a night for bold voices, open hearts and truth-telling.
+Say It As It Is was a night for bold voices, open hearts and truth-telling.
 A space to speak, listen and connect.
-Whether you’re a poet, a storyteller, a rapper or a musician, this is your chance to share something raw, real or brand new.
+Whether a poet, a storyteller, a rapper or a musician, this was the chance to share something raw, real or brand new.
 No fancy stages and no big egos – just voices, words and proper Bradford flavours.

 A night for bold voices, open hearts and truth telling.
-Step up, speak out, and connect through words, community and the power of shared stories.
+Audiences were invited to step up, speak out, and connect through words, community and the power of shared stories.

 Open Mic Ethos

-Say It As It Is is an open mic event where words take the spotlight.
-This could be poetry, story telling, a comedic ditty, rapping, or playing an acoustic guitar song with lyrics.
-Purely instrumental performances aren’t part of this event as we feel the setting is most suited to spoken and sung words.
+Say It As It Is was an open mic event where words took the spotlight.
+This could have been poetry, story telling, a comedic ditty, rapping, or playing an acoustic guitar song with lyrics.
+Purely instrumental performances weren’t part of this event as we felt the setting was most suited to spoken and sung words.

 Credits